JessRudder/RailsConf/talk-draft.md

 SELECT "restaurant".* FROM "restaurants" WHERE (name LIKE '%'); DELETE FROM Restaurants -- %’)

 And, suddenly, your entire restaurant table is gone....not your table at the restaurant...your restaurant table in your database.
 Though you should probably cancel those reservations because you're going to be spending the rest of the night restoring your database from backups.
+You do have database backups, right?
+Not really our topic today...but generally a good idea.

 So, yeah...SQL injection....it has been on people's radar for at least 18 years and yet it regularly ranks at the top of OWASPs (Open Web Application Security Project) 10 most critical web application security risks.